This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 14. Floral Street

-Covent Garden’s fashion street, Floral Street has a number of independent stores and high end boutiques as well as high street brands – from Pelton to Paul Smith and Serac to Skechers, you can easily do some damage to your credit card here.
+Covent Garden’s fashion street, Floral Street has a number of independent stores and high end boutiques as well as high street brands – from Peloton to Paul Smith and Serac to Skechers, you can easily do some damage to your credit card here.

-15. The Porterhouse
+The Porterhouse pub Covent Garden

-We are happy to stand corrected but based on our trips to the Porterhouse, we *think* this may have the largest number of beers of tap anywhere in London.
-Cavernous and based over multiple levels (we lost count, it really is that big and maze like inside) – The Porthouse is ALWAYS an experience (well, the bits you can remember) and particularly popular with backpackers and tourists.
+Cavernous and based over multiple levels (we lost count, it really is that big and maze-like inside) – The Porterhouse Covent Garden is ALWAYS an experience (well, the bits you can remember) and particularly popular with backpackers and tourists.

 The Porterhouse is your quintessential central London pub experience – a good crowd from all over and a little pricey but worth it for the fun you’ll have.
-Open every day from noon until late (except Mondays), your next Covent Garden pub oughta be the Porterhouse.

 16. The Strand